GarethPaulBell/LuxCore/README.md

 - MacOS Intel: XCode 15.2
 - MacOS Arm: XCode 15.4

-[Mandatory] Ensure the following software is also installed and available in the PATH:
+[Mandatory] Then, ensure the following software is also installed and available in the PATH:
 - Git
 - Python 3